 (4) Not more than 15% of the total allocation shall be used for a small community or small projects component.
 This component shall be for the above purposes and those under section 3.
-This component shall be for grants-in-aid for projects of up to \$15,000 in amount, shall be up to 100% grants-in-aid and will cover only material costs to assist those municipalities with a population of 4,000 or less residents.
+This component shall be for grants-in-aid for projects of up to \$15,000 in amount, shall be up to 100% grants-in-aid and will cover only material costs[,] to assist those municipalities with a population of 4,000 or less residents . [unable to meet the matching requirements specified in this section.

-(5) No municipality, other than a city of the first class, shall be eligible to receive more than 5% of the annual program appropriation.
-No city of the first class, including park commissions within such cities, shall be eligible to receive more than 10% of the annual program appropriations.
+(v)] (5) No municipality, other than a city of the first class, shall be eligible to receive more than [\$200,000 in grants-in-aid in any fiscal year] 5% of the annual program appropriation .
+No city of the first class, including park commissions within such cities, shall [cumulatively] be eligible to receive more than [\$600,000 in grants-in-aid in any fiscal year] 10% of the annual program appropriations .

-(6) Not more than 5% of the total allocation shall be used by the department for personnel, equipment and operating costs to administer the Recreational Improvement and Rehabilitation Program and to provide support assistance to municipalities for both grant-related and other recreation and conservation-related services.
-After June 30, 1988, the department may continue to use unspent funds from previous allocations pursuant to this section to administer the closeout of the grant projects and to continue a program of support assistance.
+[(vi)] (6) Not more than 5% of the total allocation shall be used by the department for personnel, equipment and operating costs to administer the Recreational Improvement and Rehabilitation Program and to provide [technical] support assistance to municipalities for both grant-related and other recreation and conservationrelated services.
+After June 30, 1988, the department may continue to use unspent funds from previous allocations pursuant to this section to administer the closeout of the grant projects and to continue a program of [technical] support assistance.